-- The National Disaster Committee is responsible for the national Disaster Fund and shall ensure that it is used in a fair and important manner.
-The National Disaster Committee has delegated the responsibility for the stanagement of the Fund to a Finance and Administration Soft-Committee in keeping with Cabinet Decision No. 1949s dated May 27., 1996. - The Finance and Administration Sub- Committee responsible for the management of the fund is as set out below:
+- The National Disaster Committee is responsible for the national Disaster Fund and shall ensure that it is used in a fair and impartial manner.
+The National Disaster Committee has delegated the responsibility for the management of the Fund to a Finance and Administration Sub-Committee in keeping with Cabinet Decision No 19/96 dated May 27, 1996. - The Finance and Administration Sub- Committee responsible for the management of the fund is as set out below:

-Chairperson - Financial Scientary, Ministry of Finance and Planning Member - Director General, ODPEM

-Chairman, ODPLM Board of Management Finance and Administration Sub-Committee

-Executive Director, Private Sector Organization of Jamoica

-Prinident, Bankers Association of Jamaica Permanent Secretary, Ministry with portfolio responsibility for ODPEM

-President, Jamaica Red Cross Society Territorial Commander, Salvation Army

-Director, Advertist Development and Relief Agency
+Chairperson - Financial Secretary, Ministry of Finance and Planning Member - Director General, ODPEM - Chairman, ODPEM Board of Management Finance and Administration Sub-Committee - Executive Director, Private Sector Organization of Jamaica - President, Bankers Association of Jamaica - Permanent Secretary, Ministry with portfolio responsibility for ODPEM President, Jamaica Red Cross Society Territorial Commander, Salvation Army - Director, Adventist Development and Relief Agency - Senior Director Corporate Services/Company Secretary, ODPEM

-Senior Director Corporate Services/Company Secretary, ODPEM Four (4) neurobers will firm a quorum and the Sensor Director Corporate Secretary, ODEPM will be Secretary to the Sub-Committee.
+Four (4) members will form a quorum and the Senior Director Corporate Secretary, ODEPM will be Secretary to the Sub-Committee.

-- The Sub-Committee will be responsible for the investment of the Fund in fixed income securities and bank deposits through Financial Institutions approved by the Sub-Committee and the Ministry of Finance and Planning. - Quarterly reports will be issued to the National Disaster Executive and ODPEM Board of Management and this report will form a part of ODPEM's Annual report and Audited Accounts. - All disbursements from the fund will require authorization of the Chairman of the National Disaster Committee or his Designate acting on recommendations from the Finance and Administration Sub-Committee.
-Encept in the event of an emergency without warning (e.g. earthquakes) Office of Disaster Preparedness and Emergency Management (ODFEM) will be able to spend a maximum of the Januarean equivalent of US\$300,000.00. - 6.
-The first will be audited annually by the Auditor General. - The Ministry of Finance will make an annual contribution to the fined in addition to local and foreign douations.
-This amount is subject to annual review. - All donations received arwards the fund will be deposited to the account and allocated subject to donor conditionalities. - The Administration of the fund will be subject to the Financial and Audit Act 1959;
+- The Sub-Committee will be responsible for the investment of the Fund in fixed income securities and bank deposits through Financial Institutions approved by the Sub-Committee and the Ministry of Finance and Planning. - Quarterly reports will be issued to the National Disaster Executive and ODPEM Board of Management and this report will form a part of ODPEM's Annual report and Audited Accounts. - 5.
+All disbursements from the fund will require authorization of the Chairman of the National Disaster Committee or his Designate acting on recommendations from the Finance and Administration Sub-Committee.
+Except in the event of an emergency without warning (e.g. earthquakes) Office of Disaster Preparedness and Emergency Management (ODPEM) will be able to spend a maximum of the Jamaican equivalent of US\$30,000.00. - 6.
+The fund will be audited annually by the Auditor General. - The Ministry of Finance will make an annual contribution to the fund in addition to local and foreign donations.
+This amount is subject to annual review. - All donations received towards the fund will be deposited to the account and allocated subject to donor conditionalities. - The Administration of the fund will be subject to the Financial and Audit Act 1959.